abe-winter/pil_layout/README.md

 Basic things work (padding, axis layout + flex, text wrapping) but some of the constraints processing is janky.

 Test coverage exists but is sparse.

+Not sure about speed or memory use -- guessing PIL uses a fair amount of memory.